chasesmith95/meshcache/docs/Introduction.md

 ## Authenticated Datastore
-The Ora Protocol uses Ruffle, a bolt-on component of the powerful Urkel NoSQL database, that implements a Flat-File Merkle Trie (FFMT).
+Proxima uses ProximaDB, a bolt-on component of the powerful Urkel NoSQL database, that implements a Flat-File Merkle Trie (FFMT).
 We utilize the Flat-File Merkle Trie, like see in Urkel, because of the query speed (>1 ms), the reduced size of the proofs (>1kb), as well as the low storage footprint.
+FFMTs are especially useful in this implementation because they map from the internal nodes of the trie directly to the location of the data that they are referencing.
+For more information on this check out the [Handshake paper](https://handshake.org/files/handshake.txt).

 Along with adding features like range queries and load-balancing, Ruffle provides the default authentication and performance seen in the Urkel database.
 Our data store provides Merkle proofs for data to ensure the authenticity and immutability of all data within it.